 Do the Bondi to Coogee Walk

-A 6km coastal walking path connects two of Sydney’s great beaches, Bondi and Coogee.
+A six kilometre coastal walking path connects two of Sydney’s best loved beaches — Bondi and Coogee.
 Although the setting is urban, this path opens up a powerful marine landscape.
 As you thread your way between mighty sandstone cliffs and the even mightier Pacific Ocean, you may well forget the city at your back.
 Along the way you can turn off for a coffee, a meal, or a swim at any of three charming smaller beaches — Tamarama, Clovelly or Bronte.
 Finish the walk at Coogee with its shabby-chic art deco beachfront.
 Public buses will take you back to the city from here, or you can turn around and do the walk again in reverse!
 The springtime Sculpture by the Sea festival turns the route into a wonderful outdoor art gallery.

 Enjoy fish and chips at Watson’s Bay